Velma96/week1-code-challenges/README.md

 #JavaScript Toy Problems

-This repository contains solutions to various JavaScript toy problems, designed to practice basic programming skills and logical thinking.
-Each challenge solves a specific problem with clear input and output expectations.
+This repository contains solutions to three JavaScript toy problems, that is part of week 1 code challenge.
+Each challenge solves a problem that was well described in the questions.

 ---